Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 We need only define the $2$-morphisms across $2$-dimensional faces.
 In fact, there is a unique choice of $2$-morphisms compatible with the preceding data.
 To be more specific, for any $2$-dimensional face $u\geqslant_1v,v'\geqslant_1w$, and any pair $(x,y) \in \khoburn(u) \times \khoburn(w)$, there is a unique bijection between

 and

 that preserves the signs.
-(That is, the signed sets $A_{x,y},A_{x,y}'$ both have at most one element of any given sign).
+(That is, the signed sets $A_{x,y},A_{x,y}'$ both have at most one element of any given sign.)
 Indeed, the only resolution configurations for which $A_{x,y}$ has more than one element are the ladybug configurations.
 The unique sign-preserving matching turns out to be the right ladybug matching of \cite{lshomotopytype} for a type X edge assignment, and is the left ladybug matching for a type Y edge assignment.
 This completes the description of a strictly unitary lax $2$-functor $\khoburn_0(D)$ associated to the data as above.
-We call the identification (for any $x,y$) of sets $A_{x,y}$ and $A_{x,y}'$ above the \emph{ladybug matching}.
-Recall also that we work with \emph{stable} Burnside functors; that is, pairs of a Burnside-functor and an integer.
-We define the \emph{(odd) Khovanov-Burnside functor} by $\khoburn=(\khoburn_0,-n_-)$.
-It follows from the construction that we may write $\khoburn$ as a sum over quantum gradings: $\khoburn=\amalg_j \khoburn^j$.
+We call the identification (for any $x,y$) of sets $A_{x,y}$ and $A_{x,y}'$ above the {ladybug matching}.
+Recall also that we work with \emph{stable} Burnside functors; that is, pairs of a Burnside functor and an integer.
+We define the \emph{(odd) Khovanov-Burnside functor} by $\khoburn=(\khoburn_0,-n_-)$, the Burnside functor shifted down by $n_-$.
+It follows from the construction that we may write $\khoburn$ as a sum over quantum gradings: $\khoburn=\amalg_j \khoburn^j$, where $\khoburn^j$ is the subfunctor from Khovanov generators in quantum grading $j$.